Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Bridging AI and Science: Through the Lens of Link Prediction

 \subsection{Discovering Novel Links}

-Previous discussions highlight the capability of link prediction models to uncover novel links.
-Building on this, we further investigate the newly discovered connections in response to Implication (I2).
+Inspired by the capability of link prediction models to uncover novel links, we further explore the newly discovered connections in response to Implication (I2).

-Compared to the training data up to 2022, human researchers identified 554 new links between scientific problems and AI methods during 2023 and 2024.
-In contrast, link prediction methods have demonstrated the potential to discover even more connections, especially as K increases, as shown in Table \ref{tab:new-links}.

-Remarkably, the LLM+RAG approach demonstrates strong potential in generating new links, even with a relatively small number of predictions per data point (e.g., @1).
+Compared to the training data up to 2022, publications during 2023 and 2024 actually identified 683 new links between scientific problems and AI methods.
+In contrast, link prediction methods exhibit the potential to discover even more connections, especially as K increases, as shown in Table \ref{tab:new-links}.
+Remarkably, the LLM-based approaches exhibit strong potential in generating new links, even with a relatively small number of predictions per data point (e.g., @1).
 This observation aligns with recent research suggesting that LLMs are capable of proposing novel research ideas \cite{si2024can}.
-Many of the predicted links involve applying \emph{Machine Learning}, \emph{Deep Learning}, and various types of \emph{Neural Networks} (e.g., GNN, RNN, GAN), as well as \emph{Reinforcement Learning}, to address a wide range of scientific challenges.

-In comparison, conventional link prediction methods like node2vec, which leverage cluster-level bipartite graph structures, exhibit high accuracy in identifying new links in the test data but show lower novelty compared to LLM+RAG.
-For instance, in the @1 predictions, the node2vec model successfully identifies 250 of the 254 new links (98.4\%) that were also discovered by human researchers.
-The four remaining links, not identified by human researchers, include: \emph{Cardiac Pathophysiology -- Matrix Factorization}, \emph{Mycobacterium Tuberculosis -- Contrastive Learning}, \emph{Plant Stress Responses -- Topological Data Analysis}, and \emph{Prostate Cancer -- Ensemble Learning}.
-Some of these links have since been developed into publications \cite{wang2019stacking,tse2020incorporating,palande2023topological,patel2024empowering}, highlighting the model’s ability to suggest valuable connections ahead of human exploration.
+Interestingly, LLM (Paper) demonstrates a stronger capability in discovering novel links compared to LLM (Cluster), even when the number of API calls is controlled.
+This may be due to the greater diversity of paper-level inputs, leading to more varied outputs.

+Many of the predicted links have already materialized into publications, such as applying `Graph Neural Networks' to `Protein Design and Function Prediction' \cite{meller2023predicting}, using algorithms for `Molecular Dynamics Simulations' to tackle challenges in `Polymer Dynamics and Chirality' \cite{kuenneth2023polybert} and `Earth's Mantle Dynamics' \cite{doi:10.1126/sciadv.adh3784}, or leveraging `Multimodal Learning' for `Visual Perception and Neuroscience' \cite{choi2023dualstreamneuralnetworkexplains}.
+Link prediction also highlights numerous unexplored but promising directions, such as using `Reinforcement Learning' for `Carbon Emissions Mitigation', applying `Graph Neural Networks' to predict `RNA-Protein Interactions', and using `Explainable AI' to address challenges in `Artificial Intelligence Ethics`.